Bike riding as a way to connect.

 As a child growing up in Australia in the 70’s and 80’s, I was lucky enough to ride a bike.
-As a teenager I continued to ride during summer around the flat holiday beachside suburb on a cruiser style bike, no gears needed here!
+Through the teenage years, I continued to ride during summer around the flat holiday beachside suburb on a cruiser style bike, no gears needed here!

-As the years past, the routine continued.
+Over the years, the routine continued.
 My kids didn’t ride during the year, as our suburb was too hilly to manage and we only used bicycles when on holidays.

 One day, during school pick up, one of the mum’s mentioned that she rides a bike.
 “Why don’t you join my friends and I?”